 Yeo Law can help you to put your points across in a clear and sensitive way, explaining your position and why you think it is in the best interests of your child to spend time with you.
 We can also make the legal position clear on your behalf.
 This is normally done as part of a detailed case assessment by telephone and email.

-Parents who are unable to agree about contact, either with the help of their lawyer or a mediator, can ask the Court to decide at a Court hearing.
-If this happens the result will be a Child Access Order setting out the living and contact arrangements with both parents.
+However, for parents who are unable to agree on contact arrangements, either with the help of their lawyer or a mediator, the Court will be the arbiter of last resort.
+This will result in a Court-issued Child Access Order setting out the living and contact arrangements with both parents.

 Yeo Law can help you apply for a Child Access Order via the Family Justice Courts – call us or request a call back to discuss the costs and process involved.